Procedures

 Indications/purpose

-• Assess arteries after patient presents with chest pain, positive echo stress test
+• Assess arteries after patient presents with chest pain, positive echo stress test, cardiac arrest etc.

 Key Actions

-• Listen out for GTN or nitrate and the stent size used!
+• Listen out for GTN or nitrate and the stent size used (otherwise check the cardio physiologist notes on EMR/clarify with them)

 Additional Imaging/Tests